Napier Operatic Society

-Napier Operatic Society (often abbreviated as NOS) is an amateur theatre society based in Napier, New Zealand.
-Established in 1887, Napier Operatic Society is the second oldest-existing theatrical society in New Zealand, and is nationally renowned for its critically acclaimed professional-quality productions.
+Napier Operatic Society (often abbreviated as NOS) is an amateur theatre society based in Napier, New Zealand, established in 1887 based at The Tabard Theatre.

-The society is based at The Tabard Theatre, which underwent extensive renovations completed in April 1994 – an extended rehearsal room, wardrobe hire, workshop, and restaurant-theatre complex were completed during the 5-year project.
 The Napier Operatic Society produces multiple productions a year, and has done a major stage-show every year since 1887, with the exception of several years throughout the 20th century during overseas conflict and the aftermath of natural disaster.

 History

 The earliest known theatre company in Napier was the Napier Theatre Co., which in 1883, along with the Napier Musical Society and the Napier Amateur Drama Club combined to create the Theatre Royal.
 The Theatre Royal made its debut with the musical Trial by Jury, and out of this the Napier Operatic Society was born.

 Most of the early productions were Gilbert and Sullivan plays, with the first production at the new Napier Municipal Theatre being A Greek Slave in 1912.
 The 1800 capacity of the Napier Municipal Theatre was noted to have been "frequently taxed to the uttermost", especially by people who drive in from the country areas.
 Due to the onset of World War I, The Blue Moon was the last production by Napier Operatic Society until 1921.